hunghpham/MVP-Application-Sensor-Telemetry-System/README.md

     2. Ensure you set your machine to enable Virtualization.
 To verify on Windows, open Task Manager, under Performance tab, you should see "Virtualization: Enabled" as shown below:
        ![System Virtualization](image-2.png)
     3. Install Docker Desktop using the file you just downloaded.
 On Windows OS, when ask if you want to use Hyper V or WSL, choose WSL.
     4. If your operating system is Windows, run Docker Desktop when it finished installing.
-Then, go to Settings->Resources-WSL Integration, and enable integration for WSL distro, in our case it's Ubuntu as shown below:
+Then, go to "Settings", then choose "Resources", select WSL Integration, and check the box "enable integration for WSL distro"
        ![Enable WSL Integration](image-3.png)
     5. Restart your computer